Introduction to Filmmaking

 Post Production Sound

-On this module, you will develop sound acquisition skills to an advanced level and offer the opportunity to apply them, explore the relationship between sound acquisition and post production; extend your understanding of the principles of the speciality; and explore and manipulate a range of audio post production softwares.
+On this module, you will develop sound acquisition skills to an advanced level and offer the opportunity to apply them, explore the relationship between sound acquisition and post production; extend your understanding of the principles of the speciality; and explore and manipulate a range of audio post production software.

 University Wide Language Programme